-The following information is required as part of the application (available to download at www.cps.nova.edu):
+The following information is required as part of the application (available to download at http://psychology.nov a.edu/graduate/school psychology/psyd/admi ssionsrequirements.html):

 - 1. A completed and signed application form. - 2.
 A statement of your professional experiences, including a description of your experience and your professional goals. - 3.
-A check for the \$50 nonrefundable application fee (\$100 total if applying to both programs) made payable to Nova Southeastern University.

-- 4. The completed application worksheet. - 5.
+A check for the \$50 nonrefundable application fee made payable to Nova Southeastern University.
+The completed application worksheet. - 4.
 The general Graduate Record Examination (GRE), including the verbal, quantitative, and analytical writing scores.
 A combination score greater than 1000 (or 297 on the revised scoring scale) for GRE verbal and quantitative is preferred.
-The GRE Psychology test is recommended, but not required. - 6.
-Three letters of recommendation, in addition to the enclosed forms, from professors or supervisors most familiar with your work must be sent directly to the address listed below. - 7.
+The GRE Psychology test is recommended, but not required. - 5.
+Three letters of recommendation, in addition to the enclosed forms, from professors or supervisors most familiar with your work must be sent directly to the address listed below. - 6.
 Official transcripts from all colleges or universities you attended.
-If an initial transcript does not reflect degree conferral or final semester grades, you must forward a final transcript to the below address as this information becomes available. - 8.
+If an initial transcript does not reflect degree conferral or final semester grades, you must forward a final transcript to the below address as this information becomes available. - 7.
 Where applicable, foreign nationals should submit TOEFL scores.
 Note: The university accepts the Pearson Test of English-Academic (PTE-Academic) as an alternative option to the TOEFL as proof of English proficiency.
-The minimum required overall score for the PTE-Academic is 54. - 9.
-Curriculum vitae. - 10.
+The minimum required overall score for the PTE-Academic is 54. - 8.
+Curriculum vitae. - 9.
 Prospective students who meet the above requirements must also be selected to be interviewed in order to determine appropriateness for the program.